 Yes.
-In our opinion, All-on-8 offers significant advantages over All-on-4, which comes with a significant gain in quality of life.
+In our opinion, All-on-8 offers many advantages compared to All-on-4, which contributes to a significant increase in quality of life.

 With a high level of experience in the treatment of edentulous patients, we can perform the All-on-8 method quickly and effectively.
-The patient receives the laboratory-fabricated, fixed long-term temporary restoration on the same day and goes home with teeth.
+The patient receives the laboratory-produced, fixed long-term temporary restoration on the same day and goes home with natural looking teeth.

 Special form of All-on-8 – One implant for each tooth

 At least eight implants per jaw are required to ensure a high-quality, fixed dental restoration.

 At the patient’s request and if the jawbone allows, any lost tooth can be replaced with a ceramic implant.
 This allows the original anatomical situation to be restored perfectly and without any compromise.

 From the point of view of anatomy, stability, chewing comfort and aesthetics, this procedure is superior to all others.
 All areas of the jawbone and gums are supported by the ceramic implants, just as nature intended with one’s own teeth.

 The only downside is the high costs.
 This is because such a procedure would result in the placement of 12 or 14 dental implants per jaw.

 FAQ about All-on-4 and All-on-8